 Is 3D Systems Destined for Greatness?

-Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
-Does 3D Systems fit the bill?
-Let's look at what its recent results tell us about its potential for future gains.
+Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
+Let's take a look at what 3D Systems' (NYS: DDD) recent results tell us about its potential for future gains.

 What the numbers tell you

-Now, let's look at 3D Systems' key statistics:
+Now, let's take a look at 3D Systems' key statistics:

 How we got here and where we're going

 3D Systems earns a solid five of seven possible passing grades, missing out on a better score because of a very slight loss at the beginning of our tracking period and also because of increased debt.
 But where 3D Systems passes, it sure blows the curve apart with some truly monstrous growth numbers.
 Will 3D Systems continue this impressive progress?
 Let's dig deeper to find out.

 3D Systems' latest quarterly report put an exclamation point on a generally solid year, with improvements in virtually all the important metrics we look for in growth stocks.
 The company needs to keep putting up impressive results to justify the intense (and growing) investor interest swirling in the sector, which has also pushed rival Stratasys (NAS: SSYS) to similar heights.
 Both companies have pushed the 3-D printing industry toward greater and greater consolidation in the past two years, snapping up peers large and small on the way to a near-duopoly.
 That's helped each company continue to impress investors, but it also raises the question of whether they can enjoy similar levels of organic growth now that there are few remaining 3-D printing players to acquire.